Stump42/CourseraWebDevCourse/README.md

 * HTML: Structure for the web.
 * CSS: Style maker for the web
 * JS: Controls the behavior.
 Provides functionality to the page.

+### History
+Meh.
+Didn't type much.
+Look up site.
+HTML, W3C, Can I use .com, browser statistics on w3 schools.

+### Rules
+Some tags do not have closing tags.
+Such as: <br> line break and <hr> horizontal rule.

+Attributes are things that are usually predefined for tags, such as id in <p id="my Id"></p>.
+Single and double quotes are allowed for attribute values.

+Self closing tag <p/>. (does it work for p?).
+Don't use if you intend to add content to it later.

+### Elements
+Block level elements: Render to begin on a new line by default may contain inline or other block level elements

+Inline Elements: render on the same line by default. may only contain other inline elements.